Retirement

 You’ve been working for your money for years and years to this point.
 If you put together a sound financial plan when starting the retirement planning process, it’s about time for your money to start working for you.
 Take this time to review everything you’ve done to this point in the retirement planning process.
 Are there any areas of your plan that you don’t feel comfortable about?
 This is another good time to consult a financial professional to make sure nothing is falling through the cracks.

 As we wrap up with explaining how to start the retirement planning process, we need to revisit the last bullet point on things that retirement calculators can miss.
-When we start taking people through our Guided Retirement System, it should be very clear that your goals are a pivotal piece of the retirement planning process.
-We’re going to give you a quick rundown of our retirement planning process within the Guided Retirement System and how it all begins with your goals.
+When we start taking people through the retirement planning process, it should be very clear that your goals are a pivotal component.
+We’re going to give you a quick rundown of our retirement planning process and how it all begins with your goals.

 The Discovery Meeting